quartern/iltv/README.md

 - VOD - many of providers provide many of their titles on an on-demand basis.
   I'm not going to explore this till at least the prior bullet (Hebrew) has been resolved as the content metadata will surely contain Hebrew.
-- Streams that I cant accesses & test.
+- Won't include streams that I cant personally accesses & test.
 This includes:
   + Streams that are geo-blocked (Russian language channel in Israel, #9 seems to be geo blocked)
   + Streams that are not natively supported by Roku.
 The details are